-Prerequisite: completion of all Business Management and Project Management courses 50 Hours 5.0 Quarter Credits
+Completion of all Business Management and Project Management courses

+50 Hours

+5.0 Quarter Credit

 CHM102 - Chemistry

 This course will introduce the principles of chemistry, including inorganic chemistry, organic chemistry, and biochemistry.
 Topics covered include atomic structure, bonding and nomenclature, gas laws, solutions, acids and bases, pH and equilibrium, organic and biochemical structure and reactions, and nuclear chemistry.